IrosTheBeggar/mStream/README.md

 ## Android App

 There is currently and mStream Android App under development.
-It lacks some features and the UI is clunky, but it works.
+All the core media player features work, but the UI could use some work.
 It's not available on the App Store, [but you can get the latest version here](https://github.com/IrosTheBeggar/mstream-android-app/releases)

 * Supports FLAC streaming
 * Allows you to download files to your phone for offline playback